seal-7/Editorials/HAWKEYE_AND_FLOOD_FILL_EDITORIAL.md

           distance = max(abs(x-i), abs(y-j))
           impactAtCurrentIndex = (power - distance) > 0 ? (power - distance) : 0

-The reason why I am not publising the working soultion is I want the you to code if yourself after undertanding.
-Although if you still want the working solution, you can find it [here](https://www.hackerearth.com/practice/basic-programming/implementation/basics-of-implementation/practice-problems/algorithm/hawkeye-and-floodfill/editorial/) PS: it's not well coded for understanding, hence keeping my intent intact of you solving it by your self :-p
+The reason why I am not publising the working soultion is I want you to code if yourself after undertanding.
+Although if you still want the working solution, you can find it [here](https://www.hackerearth.com/practice/basic-programming/implementation/basics-of-implementation/practice-problems/algorithm/hawkeye-and-floodfill/editorial/) PS: it's not well coded for understanding, hence keeping my intent intact of you solving it by yourself :-p